 Our Company has applied for and received the in-principle approval of the Stock Exchanges under Clause 24 (a) of its Listing Agreements for the listing of the Equity Shares on the Stock Exchanges.
-Our Company has also delivered a copy of the Preliminary Placement Document to the Stock Exchanges.
-Our Company will file a copy of this Placement Document with the Stock Exchanges, SEBI and RoC.
+Our Company has also delivered a copy of this Preliminary Placement Document to the Stock Exchanges.